 How are the negotiations going between these three parties?

 It’s not between the three parties because the production is paid for by the rights owner.
 So to continue with the example of La Liga, the championship pays a production company which will take care of the recording of the event.
 This content is then redistributed and sold either live or in archives.
-At Fight Nation, we have two years of archives that we sell to certain interested countries, notably to South American countries after a fight between a Frenchman and an Argentinian.
+At Fight Nation, we have two years of archives that we sell to certain interested countries, notably to South American countries following a fight between a Frenchman and an Argentinian.
 It’s ultimately a matter of common sense.
-But when we talk about sports as prestigious as football or basketball it’s different because anyone can broadcast the NBA or football…
+But when we talk regarding sports as prestigious as football or basketball it’s different because anyone can broadcast the NBA or football…

 And how are negotiations managed?

 It will depend on the content.
 I would be lying if I said I knew how La Liga negotiates.
 It’s millions, that’s for sure.
-People often ask me about turnover at Sportel but I don’t know.
+People often ask me regarding turnover at Sportel but I don’t know.
 When you see the TV rights for football or basketball, you can imagine everything.
 But if you take the Spanish championship, the deal is made according to the number of seasons, the number of matches etc.

 Does the exclusivity of rights come into play in the negotiations?